nowzoo/ngx-list/README.md

 # @nowzoo/ngx-list

 Paginated, sorted and filtered lists from observables.
-The base library is agnostic as to styling and controls; a full set of Bootstrap 4 controls is available as a separate module.
+The base library is agnostic as to styling and controls; a  set of Bootstrap 4 controls is available as a separate module.